 More music than you could ever listen to

 One of Sonos’ biggest strengths has always been the sheer quantity of music available on it.
 It’ll play all of your own music – in just about any format except for Studio Master hi-res – from a computer or NAS on your network, or you can send tracks directly from your phone or tablet.
-It also connects to a whole bunch of services, including Spotify, Last.fm, 7digital, Amazon Cloud Player, Aupeo, Deezer, Napster and Rdio.
+It also connects to a whole bunch of services, including Spotify, Last.fm, 7digital, Amazon Cloud Player, Aupeo, Deezer, Napster, Rdio and even now SoundCloud.

 That’s a serious amount of music, and what’s so brilliant about Sonos is that you can pull tracks from multiple sources and services and add them to a single playlist or queue where they’ll all be treated equally – the lines between what you own and what’s being streamed from the cloud are so blurred that it really can feel as if you own all the music there is.
 Add more Sonos units and you can have different music in every room, or synchronise them all to extend a party throughout the entire house.

 UPDATE: Global search has been launched for Sonos this year, which means you can start tapping in the name of a song, artist or album and it's availability on each service and your own library instantly, even further blurring those lines between what you own and what's in the cloud.
 It's a small update that makes a big usability difference.